Transport in Kuwait: Kuwait-based Airlines

 This is a list of airlines currently operating in Kuwait.

 Railways

-Overview

-The increasing congestion to the country's roads has led to several railway megaprojects in Kuwait.

 Gulf Railway

 Kuwait City will form one terminus of the Gulf Railway, a 2000 km railway network which will run from Kuwait to Oman, via cities across the Persian Gulf.
 As of 2021, the Gulf Railway project is currently under construction in Kuwait.

 Mubarak Al Kabeer Port in Bubiyan Island is part of the Gulf Railway.

 Metro

-The Kuwait Metropolitan Rapid Transit System Project is a planned four-line metro network which will total 160 km with 69 stations.
-According to MEED in 2021, the metro project is currently in the design stage.
-It is now a PPP project under the management of the Kuwait Authority for Partnership Projects (KAPP).
-The government will own 10% of the project and raise 50% of the funds through an initial public offer.
-The remaining 40% will be held by the private developer.
+The Kuwait Metropolitan Rapid Transit System Project was a planned four-line metro network covering 160 km with 69 stations.
+The project was meant to solve the increasing congestion to the country's roads.
+The project was eventually cancelled in 2023, citing financial burden.